SamKam27/TAGGRS_Magento2_Hyva/README.md

-# Taggrs GTM DataLayer for Magento 2
+# Taggrs GTM DataLayer for Magento 2 with Hyvä theme
 This extension collect eccommerce data from Magento 2 and pushes it to the Google Tag Manager DataLayer.

 ## Installation